ruthenian8/dff-cookiecutter/{{cookiecutter.addon_slug}}/CONTRIBUTING.md

 ### Documentation
-Assuming you use docstrings to annotate your modules and objects, you can easily build the Sphinx documentation for your module by ativating the virtual environment and then running
+Assuming you use docstrings to annotate your modules and objects, you can easily build the Sphinx documentation for your module by activating the virtual environment and then running

 ```bash
 make build_doc